-Canine Cognitive Dysfunction: Signs of Dementia In Dogs Who has experienced the dog or cat wanting to go outside, come back in repeat, multiple times, before?
-Whilst we all might laugh at memes such as this one, it often means that your pet may be suffering from canine cognitive dysfunction or dementia, which isn't [...]
+Dementia In Dogs - Canine Cognitive Dysfunction: Signs, Treatment & Prevention Who has experienced the dog or cat wanting to go outside, come back in repeat, multiple times, before?
+This could well be a sign of dementia in your dog.
+Whilst we all might laugh at memes such as this one, it often means [...]

-What Is Megaoesophagus - Is My Dog At Risk?
-Megaoesophagus is a rare and incurable disease that occurs when there is a loss of tone and motility of the oesophagus (food pipe).
+Megaoesophagus In Dogs & Cats - Are They At Risk?
+Megaoesophagus in dogs and cats is a rare and incurable disease that occurs when there is a loss of tone and motility of the oesophagus (food pipe).
 Animals affected by megaoesophagus have trouble eating and often struggle with regurgitation.
-Many animals struggle to maintain weight and suffer from aspiration [...]
+Many animals struggle to maintain weight [...]